Print

 Notes

-Overnight: If you want to let the batter ferment overnight, simply leave out the baking soda and baking powder, and then add this to the batter in the morning right before cooking.
-I like to sprinkle them through a fine mesh strainer, (to prevent any clumps) over the batter, then whisk in.
+Overnight Ferment: If you want to let the batter ferment overnight on the counter (8-10 hours) simply leave out the baking soda and baking powder, but then add them to the batter in the morning right before cooking.
+I like to sprinkle them through a fine mesh strainer (to prevent any clumps) over the batter, then whisk it in.
 The batter will be light and airy.

 Consistency: Depending on the flour you use, the batter can get overly thick.
 Feel free to loosen with more milk.
 If pancakes seem too thin, feel free to add a few tablespoons more flour.
 The batter should be thick-ish but able to pour out of the bowl slowly.
 It’s a pretty forgiving recipe.